RevDeBug/revdebug-tutorial-js-apm/README.md

     npm install @revdebug/revdebug --save-dev

-\* Note: Before instrumenting you may need to change the "host" (and maybe "port" / "webPort") fields in "revdebug.json" or specify different values on the command line if you are not running the record server locally.

 ## Next create revdebug.json configuration file to configure both of the server and frontend parts of the project:

 ```javascript